Music and politics in Ethiopia: Oromo nationalism and music 1974-present

 When the ruling Ethiopian People's Revolutionary Democratic Front first came to power in 1988, one of their primary goals was to unify the country's various ethnicities as they worked towards a more democratic government.
 The new constitution divided the country along ethnic lines.
 The government gave the right for ethnic groups to secede, but they also implemented tactics to appeal to Ethiopia's diversity and promote peace, such as tapping into different cultures' traditional music.
 This is not the first time such an approach was taken by the government to promote national cultural unity.
 During the reign of Emperor Haile Selassie, Selassie used Amhara and Tigray cultures to oppress other ethnic groups and ban their languages.
 However, traditional music has also been a way for ethnic groups to maintain their cultural and political identities.

 There is no law that explicitly censors Oromo expression, but there is a large preference for music written in the Amharic language in music shops.
 This is often considered to be an underhanded way of preventing Oromo music from reaching a wider audience.
-Most music shops are willing pay large amounts to artists who produces music in Amharic rather than in the Oromo dialect.
+Most music shops are willing pay large amounts to artists who produces music in Amharic rather than in the Oromo language.

 While a revival of Oromo arts, literature, and drama took place during the transitional period in 1991, Oromo artists continued to experience widespread repression.
 Oromo artists, athletes, and other professionals have been targeted because of their public image and perceived links to the Oromo Liberation Front (OLF).
 The Advocates for Human Rights have recorded stories where Oromos have shared their experience of persecution.
 One individual describes being caught, beaten, and threatened by soldiers when she joined ten other Oromo singers to record cassettes about Oromo freedom in 1996.
 Folk singer Elfinesh Kano was arrested on December 31, 1993, after protesting the trial of OLF leaders.
 It was reported that the prisoners were mistreated while being detained, and received a one-month jail sentence after trial.
 The court alleged that they were investigating Kano's music in order to determine if it contained anti-government sentiments, and as a result Kano was held past her sentence.

 Notable Oromo musicians

 Bashir Dabiy

 Bashir Dabiy is a female Oromo singer who is currently living in asylum in Norway.
-Dabiy allegedly angered the Ethiopian government by performing a girasa, a type of music Oromos use to express nationalist sentiments.
+Dabiy allegedly angered the Ethiopian government by performing a geerarsa, a type of music Oromos use to express nationalist sentiments.
 She was arrested, imprisoned, and allegedly beaten and shaved.
-Dabiy's choice to sing girasa also allegedly displeased her community, as it defied traditional gender traditions.
+Dabiy's choice to sing geerarsa also allegedly displeased her community, as it defied traditional gender traditions.